Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

 I began without a real plan, taking the first package arbitrarily, and migrating it.
 This wasn't a good idea: the package depended on other downstream packages (still written in Java).
 This means that the migrated code still used a lot of [platform types](https://kotlinlang.org/docs/reference/java-interop.html#null-safety-and-platform-types), although I knew that these platform types would disappear later during the migration.
 I would thus have to come back to the migrated code later, once its downstream dependencies would have been migrated.
-It thus became clear that the good strategy was to start with the lowest layers of the code (entities, DTOs), then go up through the layers (DAOs, then services and controllers, and finally tests).
+It became clear that the good strategy was to start with the lowest layers of the code (entities, DTOs), then go up through the layers (DAOs, then services and controllers, and finally tests).

 The migration was in fact largely automated by IntelliJ, which has a nice *Convert Java file to Kotlin* action.
 Note that, despite its name, this action can actually be executed on several files, or a whole directory at once.